Discover emerging and established artists at these under-the-radar art galleries, then grab a bite or drinks afterwards.

 First, head to Mercer Union on Bloor Street West.
 This non-profit, artist-centred space isn’t afraid of taking on ambitious projects.
 Next, stroll over to the Daniel Faria Gallery, to catch the works of select heavy hitters such as Douglas Coupland, Shannon Bool and Mark Lewis.

 End the night at one of the best artist-centric galleries in the city, Museum of Contemporary Art Toronto (MOCA).
-Fall/Winter 2022’s MOCA Free Nights Bar Takeover is a unique way to interact with the Thomas Demand House of Card exhibit at local watering holes.
+Summer 2023 brings MOCA Free Friday Nights with free admission (book your tickets in advance!) to exhibits, as well as pop-ups, live performances and activations.

 Consider heading south to The Drake Hotel afterwards, the Parkdale anchor is known for supporting local artists like Insa, Ness Lee and Tobias Williams.
 From there, continue the search for art on Queen Street West or turn it into a pub crawl.
 The night is always young in this part of the city.